 Note: If you are not a P-12 teacher but are interested in instructional technology, Industry IT certifications, instructional design, and state-of-the-art training development for military, government, and private industry, go to B.S.
 Workforce Leadership and M.S.
 Human Resource and Organizational Development.

-The M.Ed. in Instructional Technology is a 30 credit hour program.
+The M.Ed. with a concentration in Instructional Technology is a 30 credit hour program.
 Candidates learn a compendium of skills, strategies, and applications for helping student compete in a global and digital world, as well as preparation to be a school or district Technology Coordinator.
 For details on course requirements for this program, go to the Graduate Catalog.

 Note: Meeting GRE score and GPA minimums does not guarantee admission to the program.